The Smokwa never actually sailed on Puget Sound, nor was she a steamer that had been converted into a ferry, but as part of the fleet that Captain

 The last steam-powered ferry to sail B.C. waters is now largely forgotten by all but a few ferry enthusiasts, who remember the quirky little vessel that

 (Special thanks to Lon A. White, Duputy Harbormaster of the City of Kodiak for filing in the last piece of the Smokwa puzzle!!)

 Formerly the Scotian Official Number: 175498 Built: Pictou Foundry and Machine Company, Ltd. Pictou, NS 1946 Retired: 1966

 Length: 165 Beam: 52' Draft: 12'5" Gross Tons: 814 Net Tons: 481 Propulsion: Steam.
 1 3-cylinder Unaflow.
 Horsepower: 550 Speed: 10 knots

 Passenger Capacity: 473 Auto Capacity: 35

-Black Ball refined some of the lines, and the portholes certainly improved her looks, but she was still a rather awkward looking vessel.
+Black Ball refined some of the lines, and the portholes certainly improved her looks, but the Smokwa was still a rather awkward looking vessel.
 She is seen here sailing into Horseshoe

 Bay in August, 1956.
 Author's collection.

 She wasn't particularly fast, comfortable, or, in her later years, reliable,